Pranau-R/Binary-Zeros-Ones-of-Decimal-Number/README.md

 # Binary-Zeros-Ones-of-Decimal-Number
-Files of Binary zeros and ones of given Decimal Number
+Files for Binary zeros and ones of a given Decimal Number.

+It consist of the following folders:

+- app